Current projects

 Adele Edelawit

-Alma June and The Persian Cats:
+Alma June and the Persian Cats:

 Alma actually helped inspire the formation of Equal Measure Arts: before founding the nonprofit, board members Victoria Stubbs, Ethan Woodman Fowler, and Sam Monaco had already seen her music’s potential.
-Initially, Ethan and Victoria began coaching Alma on singing and songwriting when she was still a high school student enrolled in their music class at PATHS; more recently, Sam encountered Alma and her band while hosting WMPG’s Local Motives program, where they caught his attention with their bold live-on-the-air performance.
-Since the band started working with Equal Measure Arts, the nonprofit has supported them with subsidized studio time, professional photography & videography, and performance opportunities at local venues including Blue, Mayo Street Arts, and All Roads Music Festival.
+Initially, Ethan and Victoria began coaching Alma on singing and songwriting when she was still a high school student enrolled in their music class at PATHS; years later, Sam encountered Alma and her band while hosting WMPG’s Local Motives program, where they caught his attention with their bold live-on-the-air performance.
+After the band started working with Equal Measure Arts, the nonprofit supported them with subsidized studio time, professional photography & videography, and performance opportunities at local venues including Blue, Mayo Street Arts, and All Roads Music Festival.

 Band bio: Alma June and the Persian Cats is an eclectic amalgamation of styles.
 Though it never side steps nostalgia, the music is difficult to compare.
 Jazzy vocals, classical fingerstyle guitar, neo romantic viola stylings weaving in and out of free-flowing beats, intricate and classical bowed upright bass meet with a mourning multi-phonic horn section.
 Scott Barber, viola.
 Dravyn Cloutier, drums.
 Jorge Allen, Saxophone.
 David Hession, Trombone.
 Nick Rhodes, Guitar.
 Matt Nelson, Upright Bass.
 Alma June, Voice and guitar.